litecoinfinance/electrumxltfn/docs/HOWTO.rst

 For chains other than bitcoin-mainnet synchronization should be much faster.

-.. note:: ElectrumX will not serve normal client connections until it
+.. note:: ElectrumXLTFN will not serve normal client connections until it
           has fully synchronized and caught up with your daemon.
           However LocalRPC connections are served at all times.

-Terminating ElectrumX
+Terminating ElectrumXLTFN
 =====================

 The preferred way to terminate the server process is to send it the ``stop`` RPC command::

-  electrumx_rpc stop
+  electrumxltfn_rpc stop

 or alternatively on Unix the ``INT`` or ``TERM`` signals.
 For a daemontools supervised process this can be done by bringing it down like so::

-    svc -d ~/service/electrumx
+    svc -d ~/service/electrumxltfn

-ElectrumX will note receipt of the signals in the logs, and ensure the block chain index is flushed to disk before terminating.
+ElectrumXLTFN will note receipt of the signals in the logs, and ensure the block chain index is flushed to disk before terminating.
 You should be patient as flushing data to disk can take many minutes.

-ElectrumX uses the transaction functionality, with fsync enabled, of the databases.
-I have written it with the intent that, to the extent the atomicity guarantees are upheld by the DB software, the operating system, and the hardware, the database should not get corrupted even if the ElectrumX process if forcibly killed or there is loss of power.
+ElectrumXLTFN uses the transaction functionality, with fsync enabled, of the databases.
+I have written it with the intent that, to the extent the atomicity guarantees are upheld by the DB software, the operating system, and the hardware, the database should not get corrupted even if the ElectrumXLTFN process if forcibly killed or there is loss of power.
 The worst case should be having to restart indexing from the most recent UTXO flush.

 Once the process has terminated, you can start it up again with::

-    svc -u ~/service/electrumx
+    svc -u ~/service/electrumxltfn

 You can see the status of a running service with::

-    svstat ~/service/electrumx
+    svstat ~/service/electrumxltfn

 :command:`svscan` can of course handle multiple services simultaneously from the same service directory, such as a testnet or